bishaldhimal4444/linux_Contents/Manage_Local_Users_and_Groups.md

 4. To show the owner of that file: ```ls -l```
 5. To show the owner of that directory: ```ls -ld```
 6. To show process information: ```ps -au```
+-a = view all process
+-u = view all the user that is associated with a process.

 ## Switch Accounts:
 1. To switch to root: